How do I troubleshoot SMTP connectivity or timeout issues with Amazon SES?

 3. If you don't get the expected output, then check the following:

-- Be sure that the SSL/TLS certificate store is configured correctly.
+- Verify that the SSL/TLS certificate store is configured correctly.

-- Be sure that your sending application has the correct path to the certificate.
+- Confirm that your sending application has the correct path to the certificate.

-- Be sure that the Amazon SES certificate is installed on your server.
+- Verify that the Amazon SES certificate is installed on your server.

-Note: For instructions on testing whether you have the correct certificates installed, see the section About the Certificates in About the Amazon Trust Services Migration.
+Note: You can test whether the correct certificates are installed.
+For instructions, see the About the Certificates section in About the Amazon Trust Services Migration.